ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 > **Note**: Head, neck, and eye movements operate on a separate algorithm distinct from motion matching.

-### Animation Correction
+### Animation Correction[Sonlu et al., 2021]

 We utilize the framework from "A Conversational Agent Framework with Multi-modal Personality Expression" to adjust animations based on the OCEAN personality model.
 However, in our program, we primarily employ the extraversion parameter to adjust postures, such as straightening or slouching.

 <img src=".github/media/animation_correction.png" alt="Animation Correction" width="500"/>

+The implementation is based on the code available at [Sonlu et al.'s GitHub repository](https://github.com/sinansonlu/Conversational-Agent-Framework).

-### Facial Expressions
+### Facial Expressions[Sonlu et al., 2021]

 Facial expressions are realized through blendshapes, using the Microsoft Rocketbox avatar's blendshapes.
 This requires adjustments when using different avatars.
 Additionally, our agents feature an automatic blinking function and lip-sync capabilities powered by the Oculus package's OVRLipSync.

 <img src=".github/media/facial_expression.png" alt="Facial Expression" width="700"/>

+The implementation is based on the code available at [Sonlu et al.'s GitHub repository](https://github.com/sinansonlu/Conversational-Agent-Framework).

-### Social Relations
+### Social Relations[Prédhumeau et al., 2020]

-A central aspect of our system is the categorization of agents into five distinct **Social Relations**: Couple, Friend, Family, Coworker, and Individual.
-These categories significantly influence agents' interactions and their decision-making processes, affecting their animations and movements within the environment.
+Our system classifies agents into five **Social Relations** categories: Couple, Friend, Family, Coworker, and Individual.
+This classification is specifically used to adjust inter-agent distances within groups, in line with the varying proxemics detailed by Prédhumeau et al. (2020) for different social relations.
+Alongside the categories identified in their study—Couple, Friend, Family, and Coworker—we have introduced "Individual" to represent agents that are not part of a group.

-### Field of View Adjustments
+### Field of View Adjustments[Kremer et al., 2021]

 The FOV dynamically changes with the agent's current upper body animation, taking into account the impact of distractions on agent perception as modelled by Kremer et al. [Kremer et al., 2021]:
 - **Using Smartphone**: A focused FOV at 30 degrees.